[Fiction] Mother Again

 “… furthermore, does accelerating climate change and the unwillingness of this administration to act with urgency create an upside to willing rematriation for European Americans? …”

 Ericka paused her humming and listened more carefully, snagged on that bright word, climate, as she stared at her dry, ringed tub.
 The drought in California had been so bad that year that they’d already had a few weeks of invasive water restrictions, leaving the neighborhood notably on edge and food shockingly scarce.
 The wildfires were expected to be catastrophic, and they hadn’t even started.
-It was hard to wrap her head around.
+It was hard to wrap her head around as a child of the abundant ‘80s shopping mall.

 Her cat, Isildur, scratched at the door, thumping the wood with his paw, and she sighed and cracked it open just long enough to let him in, then quickly eased it closed again, straining to listen.
-At least he wasn’t dragging in a rat, or worse, and her kids hadn’t noticed where she was.
+At least he wasn’t dragging in a rat, or worse.
+And more importantly, that her kids hadn’t noticed where she hiding.

 “… Our line is now open.
 Call in and tell us: if you’re a White American, will you be rematriating?”